Loading...

 Merit increases link high performance to recognition and rewards.
 By doing so, they motivate employees to go beyond just meeting expectations.
 Studies back this up: According to Great Place to Work, 37% of employees would produce great work for more recognition.

-Whatever route you take, merit pay has a positive effect on performance.
+Whatever route you take, you’ll find merit raises positively affect performance.
 If companies reward entire departments, this will inspire teamwork.
 And if organizations reward top-performing employees, people might feel encouraged to excel.

 This doesn’t just apply to the top performers, either.
 All employees benefit from a performance-based model.
 A culture of celebrating success at work incentivizes employees to work harder and fosters innovation.